juancmacias/juancmacias/README.md

 ##
 <a href="http://www.juancarlosmacias.es" title="Porfolio de Juan Carlos Macías">Visitar mi porfolio</a>
 ##
-<a href="https://www.grupogestorhv.es" title="Gestoría y asesoría en Rivas Vaciamadrid y Madrid">Mi último trabajo es la gestoría y asesoría en Rivas Vaciamadrid</a>
+<a href="https://www.grupogestorhv.es" title="Gestoría y asesoría en Rivas Vaciamadrid y Madrid">Gestoría y asesoría en Rivas Vaciamadrid</a>